BrahmRamkissoon/My-CodeSchool-Code/Try-Sql/3-Managing-Databases-and-Tables/README.md

-# 1 - title
+# 1 - Managing Databases and Tables
-short desc
+Discover basic concepts for creating and altering databases and tables.

-- topic
+- Creating and Removing Databases and Tables
-- topic
+- Manipulating Tables